komefai/PS4Macro/README.md

 ##### EmulateController does not work

-=> Make sure you unplug every DualShock 4 controllers from your computer.
+=> Make sure you unplug every DualShock 4 controllers from your computer (otherwise the real controller will take priority over the emulated one).
 Start PS4 Remote Play, follow by PS4 Macro and wait for this screen.
 If you see the text `Press the OPTIONS button on the controller to start.` then it means that the emulated controller is working correctly.
 You can then press the Start button.

 ![Emulate Controller Troubleshoot](https://raw.githubusercontent.com/komefai/PS4Macro/master/_resources/EmulateControllerTroubleshoot.png)